Attracting workers who go the extra mile

 What makes Bluebird Care in Tameside stand out as an employer in this sector is that it is a small organisation, providing care for elderly or vulnerable adults in their own homes, but it is paying its workers the Living Wage.

 NMW v Living Wage

-The National Minimum Wage is the legal minimum that an employer can pay its staff and is paid at different rates according to age.
+The NMW is the legal minimum that an employer can pay its staff and is paid at different rates according to age.
 It was introduced in 1999 and is reviewed annually by the Low Pay Commission.
 It is enforced through HM Revenue and Customs.
-There is a separate rate for apprentices and the National Living Wage (NLW) applies to workers aged 25 and over.
-For more information on the NMW and NLW see the employment law pages.
+There is a separate rate for apprentices and the National Living Wage (NLW) applies to workers aged 23 and over.
+For more information on the NMW and NLW see the employment law pages

 Bluebird Care Tameside, part of a franchise group, was set up by former nurse and NHS senior manager Lynn Sbaih.
 “I’d always been concerned about providing the right care at the right time in the right place, with the right person.
 So I took the decision to leave the NHS and walk the talk,” says Sbaih.

 Her approach when starting the business was to set her workers’ pay rates at the highest level she could afford.
-She looked at her fixed and variable costs, and how different rates translated into charges for clients, and settled on £7.60 an hour.
-This was 15p above the Living Wage at the time and was considerably more than the national minimum wage.
+She looked at her fixed and variable costs, and how different rates translated into charges for clients, and settled on £10.57an hour.
+This was 15p above the National Living Wage at the time and was considerably more than the then NMW.

 Terms and conditions